List of Hot R&B Singles number ones of 1993

-Snoop Dogg himself would later release his own debut solo album, Doggystyle, which like The Chronic, would also go on to become one of the the most significant albums of the 1990s, as well as one of the most important hip-hop albums ever released.
+Snoop Dogg himself would later release his own debut solo album, Doggystyle, which like The Chronic, would also go on to become one of the most significant albums of the 1990s, as well as one of the most important hip-hop albums ever released.
 Much like The Chronic, the distinctive sounds of Doggystyle helped introduce the hip-hop subgenre of G-funk to a mainstream audience, bringing forward West Coast hip-hop as a dominant force in the early-mid 1990s.
 Snoop Dogg would go on to have a prolific music career, selling over 23 million albums in the United States, and 35 million albums worldwide.

 The Atlanta-based R&B group Silk's "Freak Me" would top the charts for nine straight weeks, the longest run of any act that year, starting from March 13 until May 1.
 Many of the band's early hits were produced by Keith Sweat.
-The Houston-based vocal group H-Town hit number one with their song "Knockin' Da Boots", which was then replaced after four weeks by the female vocal group SWV's first number one single "SWV", which was inspired by writer Brian Alexander Morgan's crush on the R&B singer Chante Moore, spending two weeks at the top spot.
+The Houston-based vocal group H-Town hit number one with their song "Knockin' Da Boots", which was then replaced after four weeks by the female vocal group SWV's first number one single "Weak", which was inspired by writer Brian Alexander Morgan's crush on the R&B singer Chante Moore, spending two weeks at the top spot.

 Tag Team's "Whoomp!
 (There It Is)" then replaced that song at number one.
 Rapper Ice Cube also hit number one for the first time with his song "Check Yo Self", which featured the rap group Das EFX.
 On the October 16 issue, another R&B vocal group Xscape scored their first number one single with the Jermaine Dupri-produced "Just Kickin' It" for four weeks.
 They were then replaced by the song "Gangsta Lean" from the vocal group DRS, which spent six weeks at number one from November 13 to December 18.
 SWV was the only act that year to have two number one singles.
 Four of 1993's R&B number-ones also topped Billboards pop chart, the Hot 100.